eu-digital-green-certificates/dgca-revocation-distribution-service/README.md

 ## Development

-The installation of the revocation service requires an already preinstalled postgres database where the database [scripts](https://github.com/eu-digital-green-certificates/dgca-revocation-distribution-service/tree/main/src/main/resources/db/sql) are already applied.
+The installation of the revocation service requires an already preinstalled postgres database.
+The tables, views etc. will than be created via liquibase.

 ## Support and feedback